Reviewing Greenlane (NASDAQ:GNLN) & Core & Main (NYSE:CNM)

 |2.38

+Greenlane presently has a consensus price target of $5.86, suggesting a potential upside of 151.50%.
+Core & Main has a consensus price target of $30.00, suggesting a potential upside of 18.53%.
+Given Greenlane’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Greenlane is more favorable than Core & Main.

-7.9% of Greenlane shares are owned by institutional investors.
-83.6% of Greenlane shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+7.9% of Greenlane shares are held by institutional investors.
+83.6% of Greenlane shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary